Hug Me Unicorn Lovey – Free Crochet Pattern

 Blanket

-R3: Ch 3 (counts as SC + ch 2 now and throughout), 1 SC in same st (creating first corner), 1 SC in next st, *work [SC, ch 2, SC] in the next st (corner made), 1 SC in next st. Repeat from * to beginning.
-Join with a sl st to beginning ch 3 space.(18 SC sts and 6 ch 2 corner spaces) See tutorial photos.
+R3: Ch 3, 1 SC in same st (creating first point), 1 SC in next st, *work [SC, ch 2, SC] in the next st (point made), 1 SC in next st. Repeat from * to beginning.
+Join with a sl st to beginning ch 3 space.(18 SC sts and 6 ch 2 point spaces) See tutorial photos.

-R4: Ch 3, 1 SC in corner space (corner made), 1 SC in each st to next corner, *working in the corner space, [SC, ch 2, SC] (corner made), 1 SC in each st to next corner.
+R4: Ch 3, 1 SC in point space (creating first point), 1 SC in each st to next point, *working in the next point space, [SC, ch 2, SC] (point made), 1 SC in each st to next point.
 Repeat from * to beginning.
 Join with a sl st to beginning ch 3 space.
-(30 SC sts and 6 ch 2 corner spaces)
+(30 SC sts and 6 ch 2 point spaces)

 R7: Repeat R6.